White Sox vs. Royals Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Luis Robert, Vinnie Pasquantino and others in the Chicago White Sox-Kansas City Royals matchup at Kauffman Stadium on Tuesday at 7:40 PM ET.
+Player prop bet odds for Luis Robert, Vinnie Pasquantino and others are listed when the Chicago White Sox visit the Kansas City Royals at Kauffman Stadium on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!